Your baby at 8 weeks

 You're probably feeling tired.
 Your breasts might feel sore and enlarged, and you're probably needing to pee more often than usual.

 You'll probably have missed your second period.
-But some women experience a little bleeding in pregnancy.
+But you may experience a little bleeding in pregnancy from your vagina.

 Always mention any bleeding in pregnancy to your midwife or GP, particularly if it continues and you get stomach pain.